KarthikSaladi047/maven-pipekine/README.md

  ## Developing Shell Scripts for various stages of Pipeline

-    As we are using different shell scripts at different stages of pipeline, we will disscuss regarding those scripts and realated docker and docker compose files in this section.
+    As we are using different shell scripts at different stages of pipeline, we will disscuss regarding those scripts and related Dockerfile and docker-compose.yml files in this section.

   - **Build Stage Scripts**

-      /jenkins/build/mvn.sh
+      jenkins/build/mvn.sh

       ```
       #!/bin/bash